Alias Janaki: Production

 The film began production starring Rahul Venkat (Chiranjeevi's cousin) and Nisha Aggarwal.
 Aggarwal was later replaced with debutante Anisha Ambrose.

 Soundtrack

 Music by newcomer Shravan.
-Karthik Pasupulate of The Times of India gave the film a rating of thee out of five stars and said that "Debutante music director Shravan has packed in a refreshing new vibe in the album".
+Karthik Pasupulate of The Times of India gave the music a rating of thee out of five stars and said that "Debutante music director Shravan has packed in a refreshing new vibe in the album".
+The soundtrack was released through Aditya Music.